Substance abuse is a serious issue in the United States. More than 24 million Americans use illicit drugs.

 In the most extreme cases, patients taking Ambien fell into a persistent vegetative state (PVS).
 This is a condition that patients aren’t expected to recover from.

-Using Ambien with Other Drugs
+Using Ambien With Other Drugs

 As Ambien is a sedative-hypnotic, taking benzodiazepines along with Ambien is dangerous.
 Other sedative-type and depressants like alcohol also aren’t recommended while taking Ambien.

-What Common Drugs Are Used with Ambien?
+Which Drugs Are Commonly Used With Ambien?

 People who used stimulants like cocaine take Ambien to “come down” from their high.
 Mixing Ambien with alcohol or other sedative-hypnotics has the most severe interactions.
 Yet, one report stated 60% of people who drink alcohol didn’t stop when they were on Ambien.